 Two bonus tips and ideas for getting buy-in on video testimonials

 If you’ve already completed one or more video case studies, sharing them with customers can help convince them to participate.

 Seeing video case studies in action—and seeing how you’ve made your other customers look great—can help assuage their fears and show that this is an opportunity to feature THEM and THEIR success.

-Once they’ve provided something in writing, committing the same sentiments to video may seem less daunting.
+Once a customer has provided something in writing, committing the same sentiments to video may seem less daunting.

 Keep checking in and asking in a non-pressured way at different milestones and checkpoints in your relationship.

-And if you’re not sure why they’re saying no, it’s okay to ask!
+And if you’re not sure why they’re saying no, ask.

 Every great video case study starts with a simple question

-All of this preparation to pose a simple question to your customers may seem like overkill.
+All of this preparation to ask your customers for a video testimonial may seem like overkill.